St Mary's Church, Bury St Edmunds

 St Mary's Church is the civic church of Bury St Edmunds in Suffolk, England and is one of the largest parish churches in England.
-It claims to have the second longest nave (after Christchurch Priory), and the largest West Window of any parish church in the country.
+It claims to have the second longest nave (after Christchurch Priory), and what is believed to be the largest west window of any parish church in the country.
 It was part of the abbey complex and originally was one of three large churches in the town (the others being St James, now St Edmundsbury Cathedral, and St Margaret's, now gone).
+The official full name of the church is The Church of the Assumption of the Blessed Virgin Mary.

 History

-The church's full name is The Church of the Assumption of the Blessed Virgin Mary.

 The present church is not the first building to stand on the site, the first being built in the seventh century, founded by King Sigeberht.
 The second church was built in the early twelfth century by Abbot Anselm to replace the previous church of St Mary which was demolished to make space for the construction of the south wing of the Abbey Church.
 However, nothing survives of the Norman church and the oldest part of the existing building is the decorated chancel (c.
 1290).
 There was a major renovation between the 14th and 16th centuries and it is at this point that the nave, its aisles and the tower were built.
 It is also at this time that Mary Tudor, Queen of France, favourite sister of Henry VIII (not to be confused with his daughter Mary I of England), died and was buried in the abbey church.
 When the abbey was destroyed, her body was removed and reburied here in St Mary's.
 Her tomb is in the sanctuary directly to the north of the Lord's table.
 The church, however, is dedicated to Mary, the mother of Jesus, and not, as some mistakenly believe, to Mary Tudor.
 A tablet was erected to her memory in 1758.
 At the suggestion of Edward VII, who visited the church in 1904, a marble kerb surrounds her grave stone.